ueberdosis/tiptap/docs/src/docPages/api/schema.md

 ```

 #### Draggable
-> Determines whether nodes of this type can be dragged without being selected.
-Defaults to false.
+All nodes can be configured to be draggable (by default they aren’t) with this setting:

 ```js
 createNode({